gvwilson/fiction/santas/index.md

 "And that's the only way out of here?"

 The santa shrugged again.
+"Is only going where tracks are.
-"Is normal chimney[^normal-chimney] in factory, but factory is where elephants are."
+Is normal chimney[^normal-chimney] in factory, but is elephants all around factory."

 [^normal-chimney]: Anything can seem normal if you're around it long enough, even a transdimensional chimney.